This Summer: 1996 remix and re-release

 The remix was released as a UK single in 1996, almost a year after the original.
-It charted marginally better, peaking at #32; to date, this represents Squeeze's final appearance on any singles chart in any country.
+The remix is extremely similar to the original mix, essentially just with a slightly more prominent drum track.
+This version charted marginally better than the original, peaking at #32; to date, this represents Squeeze's final appearance on any singles chart in any country.

 Three versions of the single were released, each with a different set of B-sides.